truecharts/.github/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] 🖼️ I have opened a PR on [truecharts/pub](https://github.com/truecharts/pub) adding the app icon.
 - [ ] 🪞 I have opened a PR on [truecharts/containers](https://github.com/truecharts/containers) adding the container to TrueCharts mirror repo.

+---

+_Please don't blindly check all the boxes.
+Read them and only check those that apply.
+Those checkboxes are there for the reviewer to see what is this all about and on the status of this PR with a quick glance._